 How Addiction Develops

-It has been said often enough that addiction is a disease, but not everybody understands quite what that means.
-No, addiction is not necessarily something you can “catch” from other people in a contagion’s sense.
-However, the addictive properties of drugs cause a behavioral loop that leads to long-term brain damage and effectively changes the way you perceive certain feelings of pain and pleasure.
-These changes can take years to revert, and pose a danger for contributing to relapse during recovery.
+It has often been said that addiction is a disease, but not everybody understands it.
+No, addiction is not necessarily something you can “catch” from others in a contagion sense.
+However, the addictive properties of drugs cause a behavioral loop that leads to long-term brain damage and effectively changes how you perceive certain feelings of pain and pleasure.
+These changes can take years to revert and potentially contribute to relapse during recovery.

 The brain has a natural reward system that helps us prioritize certain things in life, such as eating and seeking out a mate.
-However, this natural reward system is far from perfect, and it isn’t very good at adapting to change over the course of just a few thousand years: for example, while our brain’s system is meant to ensure our survival by seeking out high-calorie foods, in today’s world, these high-calorie foods are more likely to lead to our own death.
-We need to effectively fight against our brain’s natural inclination towards fat and sugar in order to eat a balanced diet.
+However, this natural reward system is far from perfect, and it isn’t very good at adapting to change over just a few thousand years: for example, while our brain’s system is meant to ensure our survival by seeking out high-calorie foods, in today’s world, these high-calorie foods are more likely to lead to our death.
+We must fight against our brain’s natural inclination towards fat and sugar to eat a balanced diet.

-When we seek out the things that make us happy – creative stimulation, tasty food, and even exercise – the body releases a neurotransmitter which tells us how to feel.
-This neurotransmitter does so by entering a receptor built just for it, utilizing a precise structure (like a lock and key system).
+When we seek out the things that make us happy – creative stimulation, tasty food, and even exercise – the body releases a neurotransmitter that tells us how to feel.
+This neurotransmitter enters a receptor built just for it, utilizing a precise structure (like a lock and key system).
 Addictive drugs work by having a near-identical chemical structure to these neurotransmitters, thus hijacking the system.

 So instead of the body’s natural release of dopamine and serotonin, drug use can lead to an unnaturally powerful high.
 The first few times, this will not necessarily cause an addiction.
 It can significantly alter the way you think for a while, but the myth that any drug guarantees an addiction on the first hit is simply that: a myth.

-The first few times, a drug’s effectiveness will be higher than ever.
+A drug’s effectiveness will be higher than ever the first few times.
 But when drug use is repeated, the brain begins to develop a tolerance for the drug.
 The brain’s reward circuits are effectively desensitized.
-Because of an excessive level of dopamine from drug use, the brain effectively minimizes its own production of dopamine and it begins to crave drugs not just as a way to get high, but as a way to feel anything at all.
-This is when a drug’s effects on the brain begin to drastically affect a person’s behavior, thinking, and mood.
+Because of an excessive level of dopamine from drug use, the brain effectively minimizes its dopamine production, and it begins to crave drugs not just as a way to get high but as a way to feel anything.
+This is when a drug’s effects on the brain drastically affect a person’s behavior, thinking, and mood.

 How Drugs Change the Way We Think

 Prolonged drug use and addiction can change us in several ways.
 The first and most apparent is the addiction itself.
-Drugs take advantage of how the brain rewards us for normal, healthy behavior, and it completely destroys this system to the point where we develop both a physical dependence to drugs (tolerance and withdrawal), and an emotional attachment to them (needing drugs in order to stave off feelings of depression, and guilt).
+Drugs take advantage of how the brain rewards us for normal, healthy behavior, and it destroys this system to the point where we develop both a physical dependence on drugs (tolerance and withdrawal) and an emotional attachment to them (needing drugs to stave off feelings of depression, and guilt).

 Beyond the addiction itself, long-term drug use will lead to diminished cognitive ability, memory loss, an increased risk for brain-related diseases such as dementia and stroke, and mental illnesses including anxiety, paranoia, and depression.

-Someone with emotional and physical dependence on a substance will be constantly thinking about how they can guarantee themselves the next high.
-Due to diminished brain capability, this often also leads to risky, short-term decision making.
-People with no criminal inclination may turn to crime as a way to finance their drug habit, not out of ill will, but out of a psychological necessity for that next high.
+Someone with emotional and physical dependence on a substance will constantly think about how they can guarantee themselves the next high.
+Due to diminished brain capability, this often leads to risky, short-term decision-making.
+People with no criminal inclination may turn to crime to finance their drug habit, not out of ill will but out of a psychological necessity for that next high.

 Addiction and Willpower

-This all goes to say that behavior, willpower and mental fortitude do not play a role in the development of an addiction.
-The physical dependence on drugs is a purely neurological development, one that is determined for genetic and environmental factors rather than psychological vulnerability.
-There are other factors that relate to addiction, only insofar that they increase a person’s likelihood of taking drugs to begin with due to extraneous circumstances.
+This all goes to say that behavior, willpower, and mental fortitude do not play a role in the development of an addiction.
+The physical dependence on drugs is purely neurological development, determined by genetic and environmental factors rather than psychological vulnerability.
+Other factors related to addiction only insofar that they increase a person’s likelihood of taking drugs, to begin with, due to extraneous circumstances.